Skip to main content

 1. Are your prescriptions already covered by insurance you have through a union, employer, or your military service?
 Find out if it is creditable prescription drug coverage.
 That’s coverage that pays, on average, at least as much as a prescription drug plan.
 If so, you may not need to purchase a prescription drug plan.

-2. Do you have or are you considering an MA plan (called Part C)?
+2. Do you have or are you considering an MA plan (also called Part C)?
 If you want drug coverage, be sure the MA plan offers it.

 3. Do you have Medicare Supplement Insurance, often called a Medigap plan?
 A Medigap plan is a policy sold by private insurance companies.
 They only work with Original Medicare.
 Medigap plans help fill in the gaps that Original Medicare doesn’t cover.
 Does your Medigap plan offer drug coverage?
 If not, you’ll need to purchase a separate drug plan (Part D).